 A streamlined approach to reactivate and extend the seasonality of surface flow to 3,000 feet of side channel along the lower Sandy River completed in 2014.

-This second phase of the Lower Sandy Restoration Implementation includes a streamlined approach to reactivate and extend the seasonality of surface flow to 3,000 feet of side channel.
+This second phase of the Lower Sandy Restoration Implementation included a streamlined approach to reactivate and extend the seasonality of surface flow to 3,000 feet of side channel.

-Project goals include creating higher quality year-round rearing habitat for migrating juvenile coho, spring and fall Chinook, and steelhead and restoration of natural flood storage capacity.
-The first phase of the Lower Sandy Restoration directly upstream from Camp Collins has already been a success.
-Happy Creek was flowing and creating connectivity with the Sandy River during the first storm of the season, around September 30, 2013.
+Project goals met include creating higher quality year-round rearing habitat for migrating juvenile coho, spring and fall Chinook, and steelhead and restoration of natural flood storage capacity.